margaretmf/margaretmf.github.io/spiritualinspirationandbiblelessoninteraction.md

 ## I love reading the Christian Science Quarterly Bible Lesson and studying it.
-In the year 2021, I am trying to interact with it online. ##
+In the year 2021, I am interacting with it online. ##

 ## Week of January 11, 2020 - 'Life' - Inspiring Passages ##